The Puss Puss Model Who Rarely Posts Pictures of Her Cat

 What do you eat for breakfast?
 Yogurt, granola, and iced coffee.

 If you had only three things you could eat for the rest of your life what would they be?
 Elote, even though there’s no nutritional value in corn.
 I love meatballs, it’s weird of me.
-And donuts.
+And doughnuts.

 Fuck /Marry/Kill?
-Kendrick Lamar/Annie Clark/Donald Trump
+Kendrick Lamar/Annie Clark/Donald Trump.

 Person you wouldn’t mind being trapped in an elevator with?
-Danny Devito
+Danny DeVito.

 If you were a color, what color would you be?
-Yellow
+Yellow.

 If you could tell Donald Trump one thing and make sure he would listen, what would it be?
 I’d stare him in the eye and say “You’re a really mean person down to your soul.”